 The projects profiled below represent a wide array of individuals and organizations working to build community and create a better future for all.
-With a focus on co-creation and developing a sense of belonging within communities at the local level, these initiatives showcase the commitment and creativity required for establishing a commons-based society.
+With a focus on co-creation and developing a sense of belonging within communities on the local level, these initiatives showcase the commitment and creativity required for establishing a commons-based society.

 The Oregon Commons, a volunteer-driven nonprofit organization, inspires appreciation, stewardship and advocacy for the Oregon commons—“the gifts of nature and civilization shared across generations.”

-City Repair Project, also based in Oregon, employs artistic and eco- logically oriented place making strategies.
+City Repair Project, also based in Oregon, employs artistic and eco-logically oriented place making strategies.
 City Repair inspires people to understand themselves as part of a larger community, participate in decision-making that shapes their future, and realize their creative potential.

 Down the cost in Point Reyes Station, California, West Marin Commons aims to enhance, protect, and illuminate our shared environment.
 The organization creates space for spontaneous sociability and community activities, including sharing rides, garden produce, tools, and “household stuff.”